What Are Performance Metrics?

 Statistics Roundtable: Metrics for Uncertainty (Quality Progress) A look at probability, evidence, and a seldom-used additive metric.

 Measure for Measure: By Their Measures Shall Ye Know Them (Quality Progress) Measurements are so commonplace and universal they sometimes seem to be part of the air.
 They’re so usual, they’re not noticed.
 Still, they play a profound role in our lives and the way we behave.

 The Education of a Metrologist (Quality Progress) Metrology is an interesting, detailed, and vast profession that allows members to focus on many different elements.
 Learn more about finding your way in this field with specific courses and training options from today’s top schools.

-Measures of Software System Difficulty (PDF) Predicting and monitoring quality early in the software development life cycle can help provide initial estimates of software product quality.
+Measures of Software System Difficulty (Software Quality Professional) Predicting and monitoring quality early in the software development life cycle can help provide initial estimates of software product quality.

 Excerpted from "Effective Measurement of Business Performance," ASQ Annual Quality Congress proceedings and Actionable Performance Measurement: A Key to Success, ASQ Quality Press.